-Typically, creating happy and highly-satisfied clients is only possible if they are being cared for by a happy and highly-satisfied caregiver.
-A low Caregiver Turnover Ratio is a great indicator of happy caregivers.
-The Caregiver Turnover Ratio tells you the percentage of caregivers who have left your company during a given period, which could represent any period from a month to an entire year.
+Typically, creating happy and highly-satisfied clients is only possible if they are being cared for by a happy and highly-satisfied care professional.
+A low Care Professional Turnover Ratio is a great indicator of happy care professionals.
+The Care Professional Turnover Ratio tells you the percentage of care professionals who have left your company during a given period, which could represent any period from a month to an entire year.

 Here are the numbers you need to track in order to calculate it:

-(A) Active Caregivers at the end of the previous period (i.e. 2012)
+(A) Active Care Professionals at the end of the previous period (i.e. 2012)

 Here is the formula, as recommend by the Department of Labor: